liamwilt/colourpt/README.md

-# colourpt
+# ludo
-A virtual environment designed for the study of proprioception and motor control with and without the in-game visualization of one's own limb.
+A virtual environment designed for the study of manual proprioception and motor control with and without the in-game visualization of one's own hand.
 # Install
 # Usage
 # License